PAWSChainio/Pawscoin/doc/gitian-building.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building Litecoin Core
+Building Pawscoin Core
 ----------------

-To build Litecoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the litecoin repository.
+To build Pawscoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the litecoin repository.

 This may take some time as it will build all the dependencies needed for each descriptor.